 Students may be seen for services at the school.
 Every effort will be made to see the child after school hours for the intake, but that may not always be possible.
-The parent may must accompany the child to the intake appointment.
+The parent must accompany the child to the intake appointment.
 Parents will be asked to sign a release of information for the school, the child’s teacher, the school counselor (if appropriate), the FRC or YSC Coordinator, district Mental Health Specialist and the principal.
-If parent does not agree to sign these releases, student will not be able to be seen during school day.
+If parent does not agree to sign these releases, student will not be able to be seen during a school day.
 Information will be discussed only for the purpose of assuring successful treatment on a need-to-know basis.
 Children will be seen as frequently as the treatment plan indicates.

-Payment for services will be by medical card, insurance or parent.
+Payment for services will be by Medicaid, commercial insurance, other third party payor, or parent/guardian.
 There is no billing or responsibility for payment by the school or the school board.
 No fees will be collected nor money exchanged at the school.
 Agency agrees to allow therapist to see a student pro-bono on a 1:15 ratio.
 This means for every 15 students who are being seen by an agency through Medicaid or other insurance reimbursement, the agency will agree to see one student pro-bono.
-This pro-bono student may not have insurance or have private insurance that is not accepted by agency through this school-based service.
+This pro-bono student may not have insurance or may have private insurance that is not accepted by agency through this school-based service.

 Students will be seen by appointment at the school.
-A copy of the appointment schedule will be given to the FRC or YSC Coordinator a week in advance, who will arrange to get each child out of class in the least obtrusive manner at the appointed time.
+A copy of the appointment schedule will be given to the FRC or YSC Coordinator a week in advance if possible, who will arrange to get each child out of class in the least obtrusive manner at the appointed time.
 If changes are needed, FRC or YSC Coordinator will contact therapist 24 hours before scheduled appointment.
 Every effort will be made by the school and the therapist to not identify that a child is receiving mental health services and to safeguard the child and the family’s confidentiality.

 The school will provide an appropriate and confidential meeting space with a telephone, if possible, to the therapist.

-If the student is in a crisis and is in danger of harming itself/ others, the therapist can provide crisis intervention services whether or not the child is a client.
+If the student is in a crisis and is in danger of harming herself/himself/ others, the therapist can provide crisis intervention services whether or not the child is a client.
 However, every effort will be made by the school to notify the parents, who must come to the school as soon as possible.
 If the parents cannot be contacted, the school should call the department of Social Services to assist with locating the parents.
 A therapist can assess the child and make a referral to the outpatient clinic or a psychiatric facility, if necessary, but only with the permission of the parent.

-The Parties hereto agree that they will make every effort to share information subject to HIPPA and FERPA; any releases necessary to accomplish the sharing of information will be obtained.
+The Parties hereto agree that they will make every effort to share information subject to HIPAA and FERPA; any releases necessary to accomplish the sharing of information will be obtained.
 However, the parties hereto appreciate the need and necessity of confidentiality of such information and will make all efforts to maintain and assure confidentiality of such records.
 Information regarding a student will be provided by the Second Party at the First Party’s request.

-No record keeping, or billing will be done at the school.
+No billing will be done at the school.

 The Second Party agrees that this agreement is not an exclusive agreement and that services provided to students herein may be provided by others in business similar to that of the Second Party’s business.